-The program includes thirteen weeks of English classes that provide language instruction contexualized for the culinary employment-related needs of our students in search of gainful employment.
+The program includes thirteen weeks of English classes that provide language instruction contextualized for the culinary employment-related needs of our students in search of gainful employment.
 This unique bilingual training initiative that is such an important part of our program gives opportunities to members of the Hispanic community that they might otherwise be excluded from due to language barriers.

 Career Readiness and Job Placement Assistance

-The students in the program are taught an Employment Readiness Module and Life Skillls Module by a bilingual social worker that emphasizes the importance of job readiness, a positive work attitude, teamwork, techinques for successful job interviewing, and resume building.
+The students in the program are taught an Employment Readiness Module and Life Skills Module by a bilingual social worker that emphasizes the importance of job readiness, a positive work attitude, teamwork, techinques for successful job interviewing, and resume building.
 It will also cover topics such as strategies for personal growth, conflict resolution, and support for disintegrating families.
 We address all of the challenges faced by unemployed Hispanics to encourage and uplift them on their paths to successs.

 Every student will graduate from the program with the following:

 - Certificate of Completion from a workforce development program in the culinary arts by Northern Virginia Community College